African-American Vernacular English: Urban versus rural variations

-The first studies on the African American English (AAE) took place in cities such as New York, Los Angeles, and Chicago, to name a few.
-These studies concluded that the African American Language (AAL) was homogeneous, which means that AAE was spoken the same way everywhere around the country.
-Later, sociolinguists would realize that these cities lacked the influence of the rural south; the early studies had not considered the representation of the south of America, which caused the AAE studies to change.
-To make those changes, the newer studies used the diversity of the country and took into consideration the rural south.
+Early research on African-American Vernacular English took place in cities such as New York, Los Angeles, and Chicago.
+These studies concluded that AAVE was linguistically homogenous, or spoken roughly the same way everywhere around the country.
+Later sociolinguists found that these cities lacked the influence of the rural South and that earlier studies had not considered the representation of the Southern United States.

-African-American Vernacular English began as mostly rural and Southern, yet today is mostly urban and nationally widespread, and its more recent urban features are now even diffusing into rural areas.
+While AAVE began as mostly rural and Southern, today it is mostly urban and nationally widespread.
+Its more recent urban features are now diffusing back into rural areas.
 Urban AAVE alone is intensifying with the grammatical features exemplified in these sentences: "He be the best" (intensified equative be), "She be done had her baby" (resultative be done), and "They come hollerin" (indignant come).
 On the other hand, rural AAVE alone shows certain features too, such as: "I was a-huntin" (a-prefixing); "It riz above us" (different irregular forms); and "I want for to eat it" (for to complement).
-Using the word bees even in place of be to mean is or are in standard English, as in the sentence "That's the way it bees" is also one of the rarest of all deep AAVE features today, and most middle-class AAVE speakers would recognize the verb bees as part of only a deep "Southern" or "country" speaker's vocabulary.
+Use of the word bees in place of be to mean is or are in standard English, as in the sentence "That's the way it bees", is one of the rarest of all deep AAVE features today.
+Most middle-class AAVE speakers would recognize the verb bees as part of only a deep "Southern" or "country" speaker's vocabulary.

 Local variations

-There are at least 10 distinct regional accents in AAVE, and regional patterns of pronunciation and word choice appear on Twitter and other social media.
+There are at least 10 distinct regional accents in AAVE.
 Regional variation in AAVE does not pattern with other regional variation in North American English, which broadly follows East-to-West migration patterns, but instead patterns with the population movements during the Great Migration, resulting in a broadly South-to-North pattern, albeit with founder effects in cities that already had existing African American populations at the beginning of the Great Migration.

-There is no vowel for which the geographic variation in AAVE patterns with that of White American English.

 New York City AAVE incorporates some local features of the New York accent, including its high thought vowel; meanwhile, conversely, Pittsburgh AAVE may merge this same vowel with the lot vowel, matching the cot-caught merger of White Pittsburgh accents, though AAVE accents traditionally do not have the cot-caught merger.
 Memphis, Atlanta, and Research Triangle AAVE incorporates the dress vowel raising and face vowel lowering associated with White Southern accents.
 Memphis and St. Louis AAVE are developing, since the mid-twentieth century, an iconic merger of the vowels in square and nurse, making there sound like thurr.

 Californian AAVE often lacks a cot-caught merger, especially before nasals.
+Regional patterns of pronunciation and word choice are also apparent on social media.